eordanis/CSE687/Project4/README.md

 	 Threading			- Handles map/reduce specific logic per thread.

+	 Client             - Handles the client socket logic for receiving messages from server.

 ### DLLs

 	 Map                - Is given data from a file (does not parse the file itself) and outputs a separate temporary file that holds (word, 1) for each occurrence of every word.

 	 Reduce             - Is given sorted data from the intermediate file and reduces the results by aggregating the values.
+### Executables

+	 MapReduce.exe 		- Main application, serves as the client side of the program.
+Listens for messaging from Server to indicate how it should proceed.

+	 Socket.exe 		- Server side of the application, sends communications to the client program to indicate when to start processing.

 ### Unit Tests

 	Unit tests are stored under the /test directory and are run on the main class functionallity.

 	FileManagementTest     - Unit tests for FileManagement class.